 An information technology degree is designed to introduce students to the computer hardware, software, and network technology that enables modern business operations.
 Degrees in this field may help students apply knowledge of computing and mathematics to appropriate IT disciplines; develop integrated solutions that combine best practices in system design and implementation; and analyze professional, ethical, legal, security and social implications of computing environments on individuals, organizations and society.2

 An IT program may introduce you to a range of skills to help you prepare for various workplace responsibilities.
-Certain programs may also offer specific IT specializations to help focus your coursework on a particular aspect of IT work, such as information assurance and security or network administration.
+Certain programs may also offer specific IT concentrations to help focus your coursework on a particular aspect of IT work, such as information assurance and security or network administration.

 General core courses in an IT program may cover topics like:2